-Thus, reproductive opportunities more likely went to those who excelled in zero-sum contexts over those who did not.
+Thus, reproductive opportunities may have disproportionately gone to those who excelled in less than positive-sum contexts over those who did not.

-And therefore, today, we have a disproportionate representation of those who focus on and excel in less than positive-sum thinking, which may result from natural selection.
+And therefore, today, there may be a disproportionate representation of those who focus on and excel in less than positive-sum thinking, which may result from natural selection.

-But even if you aren’t convinced by this line of thinking within evolutionary psychology isn’t convincing to you, most agree that we have certain survival instincts, one of which is likely zero-sum competitiveness.
+But even if this line of thinking within evolutionary psychology isn’t convincing to you, most agree that we have certain survival instincts, one of which is likely zero-sum competitiveness.

 Of course, zero-sum competition has served us well for the sake of survival in a world with scarce resources.